- Benefits of a Mattress Pad for Back Pain

 2. Pure Green Organic Latex Mattress Topper

 The Pure Green Latex Topper has a firmer density at 4 lbs/foot3.
-This helps avoid that “sinking” feeling you get with memory foam.
+This helps to avoid that “sinking” feeling you get with memory foam.
 You also tend to have much better spinal alignment due to the firmer surface.

-Another great advantage with Latex is that it recovers it’s shape almost instantly.
+Another great advantage of Latex is that it recovers it’s shape almost instantly.
 This means that when you move or turn, the surface immediately responds to your new position (which memory foam doesn’t).
 This makes it the best choice if you change position a lot while sleeping.

 Natural Latex is also cooler than any memory foam.